Written By: Karen Ritter, RN BSN

 13 Sections of the Abdominal Cavity

-There are 13 sections of the cavity, and each one receives a score between 0 and 3.
-The score depends on the size and number of tumors in that space.
+The abdominal cavity is divided into 13 sections.
+Each section is assigned a score between 0 and 3, and the score depends on the size and number of tumors in that space.
 A score of 0 means no cancer exists in that section, and a score of 3 means there is widespread disease in that area.
-The scores are added up to a total, which is assigned to a stage:

 Sample PCI Score Chart